Marshall Thundering Herd softball

 The Marshall Thundering Herd softball team represents Marshall University in NCAA Division I college softball.
 The team participates in the Sun Belt Conference.
 They are currently coached by head coach Morgan Zerkle.
 They play their home games at Dot Hicks Field.
-The Thundering Herd have made two NCAA Tournament appearances, most recently in 2017.
+The Thundering Herd have made three NCAA Tournament appearances, most recently in 2026.

 Dot Hicks Field, home of Marshall Softball.

+Venue

+Built in 2008, Dot Hicks Field is a softball facility that features a clubhouse, grandstands, pressbox and concession building, warmup areas, and the playing field.
+The field is named after Dorothy "Dot" Hicks, who was a donor and former coach of Marshall's volleyball, badminton, women's tennis and women's golf teams.
+An inaugural double-header took place on March 15, 2008.
+The Thundering Herd lost to Houston in both games, 17–2 and 10–2 respectively.
+Marshall set a home-attendance record crowd of 2,768 at The Dot on April 18, 2023, when they hosted and lost 3–1 to #13 ranked Alabama.